s-kontrol/kontrol-vagrant/README.md

 - `vagrant up` to start the vms.
 - `vagrant destroy` to destroy the vms.
 - `vagrant status` to see the vms.
+- You can also pass a box name to any of those commands to target a node.
+  `vagrant up windows-node`
 ---
 ### Vagrantfile Settings
 You can review the Vagrantfile which contains information on how to do so.